carol-hsu/colibri/README.md

 ### The example command

-Based on previous sections, you can run metrics grabber with the carefully configured command.
+Based on previous sections, you can run Colibri job with the carefully configured command.

 ```
-$ docker run -v /proc:/test/proc -v /sys/fs/cgroup:/tmp/cgroup -v /my-grabber/log/:/output colibri:latest colibri --pid 1234 --mtype net --freq 10 --iter 24000 --out yoman
+$ docker run -v /proc:/test/proc -v /sys/fs/cgroup:/tmp/cgroup -v /my-colibri/log/:/output colibri:latest colibri --pid 1234 --mtype net --freq 10 --iter 24000 --out yoman --pert 98
 ```

 ### Running with Kubernetes

-We can also run our metrics grabber through K8s, for getting the metrics on specific workers.
+We can also run our Colibri job through K8s, for getting the metrics on specific workers.
-Please refer to the file `./k8s/grabber.yml` and `./k8s/run_grabber.sh`.
+Please refer to the file `./k8s/colibri-job.yml` and `./k8s/run_colibri_job.sh`.